 Olefin solution polymerization can be used to obtain high-performance polyolefin materials that cannot be obtained via other polymerization processes.
 Polyolefin elastomers (POE) are a typical example.
-Due to cost, only a few linear $\alpha$ -olefins (e.g., 1-butene, 1-hexene, and 1-octene) are used as comonomers in solution polymerization in industry.
-However, $\alpha$ -olefin comonomers with other structures may have different effects on polymerization in comparison with common linear ones.
+Due to cost, only a few linear α -olefins (e.g., 1-butene, 1-hexene, and 1-octene) are used as comonomers in solution polymerization in industry.
+However, α -olefin comonomers with other structures may have different effects on polymerization in comparison with common linear ones.
 Moreover, the properties of the corresponding materials may differ significantly.
-In this work, copolymers of ethylene with linear and endcyclized $\alpha$ -olefins are synthesized using a metallocene catalyst.
-The copolymerization of ethylene with linear $\alpha$ -olefins results in a higher turn-over frequency (TOF) and lower incorporation than copolymerization with end-cyclized $\alpha$ -olefins, which may indicate that end-cyclized $\alpha$ -olefins have a higher coordination probability and lower insertion rate.
+In this work, copolymers of ethylene with linear and end-cyclized α -olefins are synthesized using a metallocene catalyst.
+The copolymerization of ethylene with linear α -olefins results in a higher turn-over frequency (TOF) and lower incorporation than copolymerization with end-cyclized α -olefins, which may indicate that end-cyclized α -olefins have a higher coordination probability and lower insertion rate.
 In this reaction, the comonomer is distributed randomly in the polymer chain and efficiently destroys crystallization.
-End-cyclized $\alpha$ -olefins, possibly because linear $\alpha$ -olefins act mainly in the axial direction of the main chain of the polymer, while end-cyclized $\alpha$ -olefins act mainly in the axial direction of the main chain.
+End-cyclized α -olefins exhibit a much stronger crystallization destructive capacity (CDC) in the copolymer than linear α -olefins, possibly because linear α -olefins act mainly in the radial direction of the main chain of the polymer, while end-cyclized α -olefins act mainly in the axial direction of the main chain

 © 2023 THE AUTHORS.
 Published by Elsevier LTD on behalf of Chinese Academy of Engineering and Higher Education Press Limited Company.
-This is an open access article under the CC BY-NC-ND licenses (http://creativecommons.org/licenses/by-nc-nd/4.0/).
+This is an open access article under the CC BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/).